 Now it is much easier for you to follow below guide to fix SD card won’t format issue after you figuring out the reasons.
 And always make sure your SD card is connected to your computer.

 Before you fix SD card won’t format, you’d better backup all its data to other places.
-If your SD card is not accessible or corrupted, you can’t directly copy the files to other places for backup but you can also extract and find all data on it with the help of a data recovery tool like Cisdem Data Recovery for Mac or Recuva for Windows.
+If your SD card is not accessible or corrupted, you can’t directly copy the files to other places for backup but you can also extract and find all data on it with the help of a data recovery tool like Cisdem Data Recovery for Mac and Windows.

-To recover data from SD card or other devices, you need Cisdem Data Recovery.
-It recovers photos, videos, documents, audios, archives and other files from your SD card and all kinds of other storage devices like HDD, SSD, and USB drive.
-It is free for you to find the files you want from SD card, try it below!
+Cisdem Data Recovery recovers photos, videos, documents, audios, archives and other files from your SD card and all kinds of other storage devices like HDD, SSD, and USB drive.
+It is free for you to find the files you want from SD card before recovery, try it below!

 Step 1.
-Connect SD card to your Mac and open Cisdem Data Recovery.
+Connect SD card to your Mac or Windows and open Cisdem Data Recovery.

-Step 3.
-Choose your SD card and click “Scan” to continue.
+Step 2.
+Choose your SD card and click “Search for lost files” to continue.

 For Windows users: Click Start and type “regedit”, tap Enter to open Regedit Editor.
 In the left pane, navigate here: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\StorageDevicePolicies and click “WriteProtect” to change the digit in the DWORD value box into "0”, at last click OK to save the change.
 Now you can try to format SD card in Windows Disk Management.